The Child Care Subsidy (CCS)

 Who is eligible for CCS?

-• You care for your child at least two nights per fortnight (or have 14% care)
+- Care for their child at least 2 nights per fortnight or have 14% share of care

-• You are liable for childcare fees provided at an approved childcare service
+- Be liable for child care fees at an approved child care service

 Additional Support